Blackwell (series): Lauren Blackwell

 Rosa's aunt on her father's side, and the protagonist of the second game.
 Lauren was a medium during the 70s in New York City.
 Though Lauren largely resigned to her life as a medium and resents it for separating her from her brother, she is still very amiable and, unlike Rosa, is able to charm info out of people more readily.
 Lauren would later adopt Rosa following her brother's untimely death, vowing to quit being a medium.
 However, she wound up being institutionalized for decades before finally dying at the beginning of the first game.
 She comically reveals in the final game that she had tried to prep Rosa for life as a medium by dressing up her prized teddy bear like Joey.

 Nishanti Sharma

-Rosa's next door neighbor within her apartment complex.
-Nishanti is an amiable extrovert, and is in many ways Rosa's polar opposite.
-Nishanti has a very high IQ and, despite not being a medium, is able to sense things many people cannot, often unwittingly pointing Rosa in the direction of more ghosts.
-She starts traveling in later games and during this time, communicates with Rosa only by email.
-She remains unaware of Rosa's nature as a spirit medium.
+Nishanti, a resident of the same apartment complex as Rosa, possesses contrasting personality traits that make her an amiable and outgoing individual.
+Notably, she possesses a high EQ, which allows her to perceive things that many others cannot, inadvertently aiding Rosa in her ghostly encounters.
+In later games, Nishanti embarks on travels, and communication with Rosa is limited to email.
+Despite their close proximity, Nishanti remains unaware of Rosa's spiritual medium abilities.